 No website is 100% secure, whatever the platform, whatever the company.
 As a platform, WordPress does not spend its money on Fort Knox-like security, so the odd infiltration from a nuisance hacker is a possibility.
 Here are ten signs that your site may have been hacked so that you can quickly take steps to resolve the issue.

-If you can’t log in despite numerous attempts, making sure that you are definitely pressing the correct buttons, then a hacker could have changed your password.
-In this case, you can reset your password by having a link set to your backup email address.
+If you can’t login despite numerous attempts, making sure that you are definitely pressing the correct buttons, then a hacker could have changed your password.
+In this case, you can reset your password by having a link sent to your backup email address.
 However, in some cases, the hacker may have completely deleted your admin account.
 In this case, you could use FTP to add another or contact WordPress to get the problem resolved.

 Unless you have paid a premium, there will be a certain amount of advertising on your site.
 However, this will be discretely positioned and not inappropriate.
 The sudden appearance of adverts within your content or on your front page may show that a bot or hacker is using your account.
 The best way to check for this is to monitor your own site as a visitor on a regular basis so that you can spot any embedding easily, without going to the trouble of rifling through code and page setups.